How to Fix Wobbly Dresser

 4. Replace Faulty Parts

 In some cases, faulty or damaged parts may be causing the dresser to become wobbly.
 In these situations, it may be necessary to replace these parts in order to fully fix the issue.
-But make sure to properly measure and choose the right replacement parts to ensure a successful repair.
+However, make sure to measure properly and choose the right replacement parts to ensure a successful repair.

 5. Add Extra Support